COMMUNITY PARTNERS

 ME Family Services

-ME Family Services works to regenerate local ecosystems and to nurture positive, reciprocal relationships between people and place in Māngere/Ōtāhuhu.
-They provide waste education and support to reduce and regenerate waste, a recovery room and Resource Recovery Network, as well as Te Puna Oranga, a community garden and makerspace.
+ME Family Services in Māngere/Ōtāhuhu fosters positive relationships between people and the environment.
+They offer waste education, a recovery room, a Resource Recovery Network, and Te Puna Oranga, a community garden and makerspace.

 Pacific Vision Aotearoa